shobrook/densify/README.md

 ### Constrained Point Generation

-By default, `densify` acts within the convex hull of the point cloud and will not create points outside that boundary.
-But if the point cloud is non-convex, you can specify a boundary to constrain where points are generated.
-This should be defined as an ordered list of exterior points in the point cloud representing a simple polygon:
+By default, `densify` acts within the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of the point cloud and will not create points outside that boundary.
+But if the point cloud is non-convex, you can define a boundary to generate points within.
+To do this, pass in a list of points in the cloud representing the boundary:

 ```python
 point_cloud = np.array([[0, 0],